RadoslavaS/RadoslavaS.github.io/_pages/cv.md

 ##### Supervised theses

-|2024 | **Wearable Data: Towards Data Extraction and Cross Device Feature Mapping Using NLP-Inspired Methods**, Delara Lomen, Bachelor Thesis at the Università della Svizzera italiana
+|2024 | **Wearable Data: Towards Data Extraction and Cross Device Feature Mapping Using NLP-Inspired Methods** by Delara Lomen, Bachelor Thesis at the Università della Svizzera italiana
 |            |

 |2023 | **Framework for personalized goal recommendation in habit creation.
-Wearable data analysis and feature extraction** Jakub Tłuczek, Master Thesis at the University of Neuchâtel
+Wearable data analysis and feature extraction** by Jakub Tłuczek, Master Thesis at the University of Neuchâtel
 |            |

 #### Seasonal Jobs